CSS360-2025-Fall/YSDS/architecture.md

 Discord receives your response and posts it as a message in the channel (or ephemeral message to the user).

 In short: User → Discord → your ngrok URL → your bot → Discord → User

+---

+Shivek – User Interaction and Command Flow

+Overview
+This section explains how users interact with the YSDS Discord bot through slash commands and how each request travels through the system until a response is shown in Discord.

+User Interaction Path

+User types a command such as /add a: 4 b: 6 or /challenge object: rock inside a Discord channel.

+Discord instantly sends this interaction event to our public HTTPS endpoint (the one exposed by ngrok, e.g. https://xyz.ngrok.io/interactions).

+The request reaches our local Express server in app.js, which runs the verification middleware from discord-interactions to confirm the signature is from Discord.

+Once verified, the server inspects the command name and routes it to the correct handler in commands.js.

+The matching command object performs the requested logic (math or game) and builds a JSON reply.

+That JSON is returned to Discord’s API and appears instantly as a formatted message to the user in the same channel.

+Calculator Command Flow (/add, /sub, /multi, /div)

+Step	Action	Example
+①	User runs /add a: 8 b: 5
+②	Discord forwards an interaction payload with the two numbers to our Express endpoint ③	commands.js locates the ADD_COMMAND object (matching name:"add") ④	The handler parses a and b, computes the result (13) ⑤	A simple text message like “✅ Result: 8 + 5 = 13” is returned

+Each of the other math commands follows the same pipeline, differing only in the arithmetic performed.

+Game Command Flow (/challenge)

+The user selects an option (rock/paper/scissors) from the dropdown created by createCommandChoices() in commands.js.

+The choice is passed to game.js, which randomly generates the bot’s own move.

+The outcome (win/lose/tie) is calculated and sent back as a Discord message.

+Feedback and Responsiveness

+All commands reply instantly within Discord.

+Users always see clear success ✅ or error ❌ messages.

+Discord’s built-in options guarantee valid input types before the bot executes.

+Why This Design Matters

+Keeps all interaction logic inside commands.js for easier maintenance and expansion.

+Separates math/game logic from network handling for cleaner architecture.

+Provides a consistent user experience with the same flow and feedback pattern for every command.

+Future Add-Ons

+Support for embedded rich responses (color, emoji).

+A /help command listing all math features.

+Logging user command usage for analytics.